Skip to content

 The Costs That Hide in Plain Sight

-Business expenses have a way of quietly adding up.
-Software subscriptions, accountancy fees, insurance, equipment, co-working space — many people find these costs reach several thousand in their local currency before they have even counted travel or professional development.
-It can help to list every recurring cost before running the numbers, because each unit of expense needs to be covered by your billable days too.
-One approach is to overestimate expenses slightly, just to give yourself a comfortable margin.
+Business expenses tend to accumulate across multiple categories.
+Software subscriptions, accountancy fees, insurance, equipment, co-working space — these costs can reach several thousand in local currency before travel or professional development are counted.
+Listing every recurring cost before running the numbers captures the full picture, because each unit of expense needs to be covered by your billable days too.
+Some freelancers choose to overestimate expenses slightly to build in a margin.

 Why Your Tax Rate Matters More Than You Think

-A common mistake is confusing gross income with take-home pay.
-Income tax, social security contributions, and any other deductions can swallow a significant slice of what a client pays you.
-This is worth considering early, rather than at the end of the tax year.
-The figures this calculator produces are illustrative estimates — everyone's tax situation is different, and rates vary from country to country — but even a rough picture can be genuinely eye-opening when it comes to setting a day rate with confidence.
+Tax situations often differ between gross income and take-home pay.
+Income tax, social security or payroll contributions, and any other deductions can represent a significant portion of what a client pays you.
+This is worth noting early, rather than at the end of the tax year.
+The figures this calculator produces are illustrative estimates — everyone's tax situation differs, and rates vary from country to country — but even a rough picture can be clarifying when it comes to setting a day rate with confidence.

 Example Scenario